Tuesday, October 28, 2025

 "Is the 8080 slow?"
 Karl asked.

 "Depends on the software.
 It's likely faster at floating point than many calculators.
-But some calculators actually use the 8080, often at slower clock speeds than a computer would.
-The others we will look at today, also, either have been or could be used in calculators."
+But some calculators actually use the 8080, often at slower clock speeds than a general purpose computer would.
+The other CPUs we will look at today, also, either have been or could be used in calculators, by the way."

-Cyndy commented, "The total number of bits in the 8080's data registers isn't enough to do floating point in registers, is it?"
+Cyndy commented, "So the total number of bits in all the 8080's data registers isn't enough to do floating point math in registers, is it?"

 "So floating point numbers have to be stored in RAM, right?"

 "Good point.
-Not just floating point, but strings of text and many other kinds of complex data will be stored in RAM, and pieces of them will be brought into the registers to work on.
+Well, maybe in the future, microcomputers will have dedicated floating point processors, but not now.
+And not just floating point, but strings of text and many other kinds of complex data will be stored in RAM, and pieces of them will be brought into the registers to work on.

 "By the way, when you store 16-bit quantities in memory or load them from memory on the 8080, the less significant byte is at the lower address.
 You may feel that is backwards.
 I think so.
 But Intel thought it would save them some critical nanowatts or nanoseconds or development time or something, and, as long as the CPU is consistent with itself, the CPU doesn't care what humans think."